fmidev/weather-satellites-nwc-saf-geo/README.md

 * `README.md` - this file
 * `Dockerfile` - build recipe
 * `entrypoint.sh` - file to be run when the container is started
-* `nwcgeo_v2021.3.patch` - a patch file that is applied to the original installation script to make the installation automatic
+* `nwcgeo_v2021.3.patch` - a patch to make installation non-interactive and sets FMI as production centre

 ## External files needed